 Interested in learning more about our CHP solutions?
 Click the link below to find out more, or contact our team.

-Aaron Parker is Centrica Business Solutions' Head of CHP Sales, he supports customers across a range of industries - including public sector, pharmaceutical, food and beverage, hotels, leisure and manufacturing - to reduce their energy costs and carbon emissions.
+Aaron Parker is Principal Business Development Manager - Heat and Mechanical Solutions at Centrica Business Solutions.
+He supports customers across a range of industries - including public sector, pharmaceutical, food and beverage, hotels, leisure and manufacturing - to reduce their energy costs and carbon emissions.
 He has over a decade of experience within business development and two decades within engineering solutions.